 work of the late Dr. Albert Abrams.

 Shop at Amazon and support Electroherbalism: When you click this link and buy anything, it does not cost you any more and a small percentage goes to Electroherbalism.
 Supporting the website in this manner is greatly appreciated!

 Please read the Introduction and Warnings

 .
 None of this information has been approved by the FDA or any medical agency.
-It is for informational purposes only, and is not intended to diagnose, treat, cure, or prevent disease.
+It is for informational purposes only, and is not intended to diagnose, treat, or cure disease.

-All articles and other information written by electroherbalism are © 1995 - 2016 and may be reprinted for non-commercial purposes as long as attribution and a link is provided to electroherbalism.
-For a less technical approach to complementary health, visit Electroherbalism's sister website, eRegimens
+All articles and other information written by electroherbalism are © 1995 - 2017 and may be reprinted for non-commercial purposes with attribution and a link to electroherbalism.